research-software-directory/research-software-directory/faq/how-do-I-change-when-data-collection-scripts-run.md

-# How do I change when data collection scripts run.md
+# How do I change when data collection scripts run?

 ## Relevant files